-Sophos has just started undergoing MITRE testing so we have nothing to report there yet, but it does have two years of stellar NSS Labs results, scoring 99.1% in 2019 and posting an A this year while topping Bitdefender in total points, 647 to 600.
-The company’s first attempt at MITRE testing was somewhat disappointing, but for home users, Sophos Home Premium will be hard to beat.
+Sophos has two years of stellar NSS Labs results, scoring 99.1% in 2019 and posting an A last year while topping Bitdefender in total points, 647 to 600.
+The company’s first attempt at MITRE testing was somewhat disappointing, but for home users, Sophos Home Premium is a solid offering with advanced features.

-For $45 a year for 10 Windows and macOS devices and unlimited Android and iOS devices, you get predictive artificial intelligence (AI) threat detection that can stop unknown threats and learns by experience (how cool is that?), plus a number of other advanced features:
+For an introductory price of $45 a year for 10 Windows and macOS devices and unlimited Android and iOS devices, you get predictive artificial intelligence (AI) threat detection that can stop unknown threats and learns by experience (how cool is that?), plus a number of other advanced features:

 - Real-time protection against viruses, malware, Trojans, worms, bots, potentially unwanted apps (PUAs), ransomware and more